Tknika/iombian-services-marketplace/standard.md

 The environment variables will also have some tags with metadata.
 This metadata will be used by the iombian-configurator to generate the forms needed for input.
 Like this, you can change some values of a service from the configurator.
+The form inputs will appear in the same order in which the labels appear in the file.

 The labels will refer to the environment variables defined with ${}, not the ones in the environment section.
 This means, having this example: